-Some of the greatest challenges for modern AI involve the distillation of facts into principles and the application of those principles to new areas of knowledge are challenges for artificial intelligence; nevertheless, substantial progress has been made to establish a base of facts and relationships among them as well as the tools necessary to expand upon that set of information. \shortciteA{Davis2015} highlight the amount of semantic knowledge that humans regard as commonsense by considering the picture shown in Figure \ref{fig:julia} of Julia Child's kitchen.\footnote{Taken by Matthew Bisanz and presented as in \cite{Davis2015} to illustrate the many types of inferences that humans draw from stimuli.} A human viewer would naturally infer that four legs are holding up the tabletop and some sort of nail, hook, or adhesive is keeping the pictures on the cabinet doors---and that without them, they would all fall to the floor due to the force of gravity.
+Some of the greatest challenges for modern AI involve the distillation of facts into principles and the application of those principles to new areas of knowledge. \cite{Davis2015} highlight the amount of semantic knowledge that humans regard as commonsense by considering the picture shown in Figure \ref{fig:julia_unlabeled} of Julia Child's kitchen.\footnote{Taken by Matthew Bisanz and presented as in \cite{Davis2015} to illustrate the many types of inferences that humans draw from stimuli.} A human viewer would naturally infer that four legs are holding up the tabletop and some sort of nail, hook, or adhesive is keeping the pictures on the cabinet doors---and that without them, they would all fall to the floor due to the force of gravity.
 While these thoughts might not occur to someone consciously, violations of such principles would be immediately noticeable.
 This example of the kitchen photograph helps to illustrate the many inferences that humans draw from stimuli and the depth of understanding required to replicate that process artificially.

 Biological systems process information in a variety of ways.
 Some components of brains perform pattern recognition like deep learning does.
 Other less-understood components perform logical reasoning.
 No data-driven machine-based system yet exists that learns logical and symbolic principles effectively from scratch.
 It is not clear how such a learning system would be designed or what data it would use.
 In the meantime, however, researchers have pursued a hybrid approach in which humans compile their own learned principles and logical relationships and then train networks to apply them.